 A rape occurs every 17 seconds in South Africa but it is estimated that only 1 in 9 rapes are ever reported to the police.
 Incredibly, few rapists are ever convicted and the sad reality is that rape statistics for South Africa in particular are on the rise especially for children.

-The first Wedding Ring Project was launched in 2009 during Patricia’s first trip to Africa, when she experienced the transformative value of selling her wedding ring to finance the building of a new home for a Zulu woman named Lady Fair.
-Lady Fair rescues at-risk children from the streets and takes them into her home to protect, feed them and insure they are enrolled and attending school.
+The first Rings of Hope Project was launched in 2009 during Patricia’s first trip to Africa, when she experienced the transformational value of selling her wedding ring to help finance the building of a new home for a Zulu woman named Lady Fair.
+Lady Fair rescues at-risk children (many sexually abused) from the streets and takes them into her home to protect, feed them and insure they are enrolled and attending school.
 You can read more about the story of how the Wedding Ring Project came to be in Patricia’s Journals.
-Today, in her new home, Lady Fair serves 16 children which is nearly double the number of children who were in her care in 2009.
+Today, in her new home, Lady Fair protects and nurtures nearly double the number of children who were in her care in 2009.